BRISBANE AUGUST 31 - SEPTEMBER 1 2013

 How?

 Participants will help to determine the process and content of the workshop.
-Subject to this negotiation they can anticipate an involving process which provides a mix of theory, discussion and practice.
+Subject to this negotiation they can anticipate an involving process that provides a mix of theory, discussion and practice.
 There will be small group work to help participants consolidate the skills, techniques and concepts.

 Participants may ask for pre-work to help them prepare for the workshop and obtain the most from it.
+There will also be attention given to learning transfer -- how to implement learning at work.

 Facilitator?